Red Pedersen

-Asger Rye "Red" Pedersen CM ONu (sometimes Asgar Rye Pederson, born 1935, Denmark) is a former territorial-level Canadian politician.
+Asger Rye "Red" Pedersen CM ONu (sometimes Asgar Rye Pederson, 1935 – May 30, 2025) was a Canadian politician.
 In 1953, he got a job in the Canadian Arctic with the Hudson's Bay Company (HBC) at Cambridge Bay, Nunavut (then the Northwest Territories).

-In the following year, he was sent to Perry River (Kuugjuak) to assist Stephen Angulalik, the Ahiarmiut Inuit owner of the trading post, with the financial records, inventory and ordering, as Angulalik spoke no English.
+In the following year, he was sent to Perry River (Kuugjuak) to assist Stephen Angulalik, the Ahiarmiut Inuk owner of the trading post, with he financial records, inventory and ordering, as Angulalik spoke no English.
 In 1957, Angulalik sold the Perry River post to the HBC and Pedersen was appointed manager.
 Angulalik returned to the post after resolving legal problems and worked alongside Pedersen; they became lifelong friends.

-He was, at one time, married to Lena Pedersen and their grandson, Calvin Pedersen was elected to the Legislative Assembly of Nunavut in July 2020.
+He was, at one time, married to Lena Pedersen and their grandson, Calvin Pedersen was acclaimed as MLA to the Legislative Assembly of Nunavut in July 2020, representing the Kugluktuk electoral district.
+In the 2025 Nunavut general election their son, Fred Pedersen, was also elected to the Legislative Assembly of Nunavut but for the Cambridge Bay electoral district.

+Pedersen died on May 30, 2025.

 Public service

-Ten years later, Pedersen became an area administrator for the Canadian government in Coppermine (Kugluktuk), Pangnirtung and Fort Rae (Behchoko).
+Ten years later, Pedersen became an area administrator for the Canadian government in Coppermine (Kugluktuk), Pangnirtung and Fort Rae (Behchokǫ̀).
 From 1983 to 1991, he was a member of the Northwest Territories Legislature.
 Pedersen was first elected to the Northwest Territories Legislature in the 1983 Northwest Territories general election, winning the Kitikmeot West electoral district.
 He was re-elected in the 1987 Northwest Territories general election.
-Pedersen was elected Speaker of the Assembly on November 12, 1987 and served that role until October 18, 1989.
+Pedersen was elected Speaker of the Assembly on November 12, 1987, and served that role until October 18, 1989.

 In 2001, he was one of three members of the Legislative Assembly of the NWT's "Independent Commission on Members Compensation".
-Pedersen was a Board Member and Chairperson of the Independent Environmental Monitoring Agency until his retirement in 2003.
+Pedersen was a board member and Chairperson of the Independent Environmental Monitoring Agency until his retirement in 2003.
+He was made an honorary Inuk in 2003.

 Pedersen retired from the Canadian Rangers, but his son and grandson continue the tradition.

 In December 2013, Pedersen was acclaimed as mayor of Kugluktuk.
 In 2016, Pedersen was made a member of the Order of Nunavut.
+He was named a member of the Order of Canada in 2021.